pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

  put them back to their default values here to avoid having the tweaks be persisted if your plugin is not loaded on the next invocation of X-Plane.

-.. py:data:: XPLM_MSG_LIVERY_LOADED
+.. py:data:: MSG_LIVERY_LOADED
  :value: 108

  This message is sent to your plugin right after a livery is loaded for an airplane.
 You can use this to check the new livery (via datarefs) and react accordingly.
-The parameter is of type int, passed as the value of a pointer and represents the aicraft plane number - 0 is the user's plane.
+The parameter is of type int, passed as the value of a pointer and represents the aircraft plane number - 0 is the user's plane.

-.. py:data:: XPLM_MSG_ENTERED_VR
+.. py:data:: MSG_ENTERED_VR
  :value: 109

  Sent to your plugin right before X-Plane enters virtual reality mode (at which time any windows that are not positioned in VR mode will no longer be visible to the user).

-.. py:data:: XPLM_MSG_EXITING_VR
+.. py:data:: MSG_EXITING_VR
  :value: 110

  Sent to your plugin right before X-Plane leaves virtual reality mode (at which time you may want to clean up windows that are positioned in VR mode).

-.. py:data:: XPLM_MSG_RELEASE_PLANES
+.. py:data:: MSG_RELEASE_PLANES
  :value: 111

  Sent to your plugin if another plugin wants to take over AI planes.
 If you